pinkymm/pinkymm.github.io/index.md

 Ph.D.
 Candidate
 <br/>University of Chinese Academy and Sciences
-<br/>Email: dongying5250[AT]gmail[DOT]com
+<br/>Email: dongying5250 AT gmail DOT com

 ### Biography

-Ying Dong is currently a Ph.D. candidate in University of Chinese Academy and Sciences.
+Ying Dong is a Ph.D. candidate in University of Chinese Academy and Sciences.
+She currently works as a visiting sholar in Pennsylvania State University.
 Her research interests span computer security and machine learning.

 ### Selected Publications